Camping in Olympic National Park is one of the best ways to explore the breathtaking Olympic Peninsula.

 Learn more about North Fork Campground.

 The campground is open year round.
 It contains 15 non-reservable spots and is RV friendly (up to 21 feet).
-Running water isn’t available although Ozette has pit toilets.
+Pit toilets are the only amenity.

 Learn more about Ozette Campground.

 The campground is open year round.
 It contains 20 non-reservable spots.
 It isn’t RV friendly.
-Running water isn’t available although Queets has pit toilets.
+Running water isn’t available although there are pit toilets.

 Learn more about Queets Campground.